• ECTS

 Pre-professional skills

-Organize sensory evaluation tests, set up a sensory panel and analyze the results.
+Organize sensory evaluation tests, set up a sensory panel, and analyze the results.

-Cross-cutting and linguistic skills
+Cross-functional and language skills

 Mobilize essential concepts in English and communication